 Roth IRA contributions

-Your modified adjusted gross income (MAGI) determines whether you are eligible to make a contribution to a Roth IRA at all.
-MAGI limits are subject to adjustment annually by the IRS.
+Whether or not you are able to make a contribution to a Roth IRA is determined by your tax filing status and modified adjusted gross income (MAGI).
+The MAGI limits are subject to annual cost of living adjustments by the IRS.

 The following are the MAGI limits and corresponding allowed contributions:

-*If you are married filing separately but did not live with your spouse at any time during the year, your limit is determined under the “Single” status.
+*If you are married filing separately and did not live with your spouse at any time during the year, your limit is determined under the “Single” status.

 Traditional IRA contributions